Firewood for the future

 Our Sustainable Firewood Guide helps you choose firewood with minimal environmental impact.
 You can read it online or download your own copy from our website.

 In 2012 the Victorian Government announced the end of a firewood collection system that had helped protect threatened species in state forests for more than half a century.

 The decision to open up state forests to unregulated firewood collection quickly led to a firewood 'free-for-all' that cleared out important ground litter habitat (the small logs animals call home) and deprived locals in Central Victoria of winter firewood supplies.

 There were even reports of truck-mounted cranes being used to remove firewood from woodlots traditionally used by local home owners.

 State forest areas open to unregulated firewood collection provide important habitat for threatened wildlife such as Brush-tailed Phascogales, Diamond Firetails, Grey-crowned Babblers, Speckled Warblers and the nationally endangered Swift Parrot.

 The original firewood permit system was introduced by the Liberal Bolte Government in 1958 to ensure Victoria's forests were used and managed responsibly.

-For nearly 60 years these regulations have been respected by successive Victorian governments, until the Baillieu Government decided to scrap them in favour of a firewood free-for-all.
+For nearly 60 years these regulations have been respected by successive Victorian governments, until the former Baillieu Government decided to scrap them in favour of a firewood free-for-all.

 What you can do